ankitsejwal/altonadojo/README.md

 # altonadojo

-Manage your coderdojo or codeclub fast and easy.
+Manage your CoderDojo or Codeclub fast and easy.
+A complete system that keeps track of students, parents and their attendance.